plenumlab/Imposteserum-extension/README.md

 # Imposteserum-extension
-A powerful Burp extension to make bounty rain
+A powerful Burp extension to make bounties rain

 # Are you feeling down?